Taha-Chaudhry/cpython/README.rst

 To test the interpreter, type ``make test`` in the top-level directory.
 The test set produces some output.
-You can generally ignore the messages about skipped tests due to optional features which can't be imported.
+You can generally ignore the messages about skipped tests due to optional features that can't be imported.
 If a message is printed about a failed test or a traceback or core dump is produced, something is wrong.